-&lt;sup>17 Adams et all, 64, using preliminary survey data collected in or before 1993 by the R.I.
+17 Adams et al, 64, using preliminary survey data collected in or before 1993 by the R.I.
 Historical Preservation Commission, identified "1783" as the construction date of the Thomas Allin House, based presumably on the kitchen fireplace whetstone carved with that date.
-However, the original architectural features of the house as well as the 1774 census naming Thomas Allin as head of his own household collectively suggest a construction date closer to the 1769 property division.
-Based on this evidence, the house now bears a Barrington Preservation Society plaque with "c.
+However, the original architectural features of the house as well as the 1774 Barrington census naming Thomas Allin as head of his own household collectively suggest a construction date no earlier than the 1769 property division but before the 1774 census.
+The house now bears a Barrington Preservation Society plaque with "c.
 1769" on it.
 (Thomas W. Bicknell had dated the house variously to "Before 1800" (History of Barrington [1898], 590), and "1788" (Genealogy of the Bicknell Family [1913], 44); his basis for the latter date is not known.)

-Bicknell, History of Barrington, 301.
+18 Bicknell, History of Barrington, 301.

 likely all of them were enslaved and worked in the Allin house and/or on the farm.
-(See "Criterion A - Social History and Ethnic Heritage/Black," below, for more discussion on this topic.)
+19 (See "Criterion A - Social History and Ethnic Heritage/Black," below, for more discussion on this topic.)
 Thus, in 1774 Thomas and Amy Allin's household included eight individuals who were not members of their immediate family.
 If the Allins had had a similar number of people living with them five years earlier when they were building this dwelling, that could explain the home's large size.
 Those individuals who worked for the Allins (whether enslaved, indentured, or paid) may have occupied some of the small first and second floor rooms at the rear northeast and northwest corners of the house; others may have had sleeping quarters in the attic.
+20